wyattis/babel-plugin-content-transformer/README.md

 # babel-plugin-content-transformer
 Easily transform YAML, TOML, and Markdown as normal JavaScript objects at build time.
-Transform directories of content into simple arrays.
+Also transform directories of content into simple arrays for consumption.

 ## Install
 `npm i -D babel-plugin-content-transformer`